wallarm/product-documentation/docs/4.0/admin-en/installation-guides/envoy/envoy-docker.md

 These instructions describe the steps to run the Wallarm Docker image based on [Envoy 1.18.4](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.18.4).
 The image contains all systems required for correct Wallarm node operation:

-* Envoy proxy services with embedded Wallarm module
+* Envoy proxy services with the embedded Wallarm module
 * Tarantool modules for postanalytics
 * Other services and scripts

-Wallarm module is designed as an Envoy HTTP filter for requests proxying.
+The Wallarm module is designed as an Envoy HTTP filter for requests proxying.

 !!! warning "Supported configuration parameters"
     Please note that the most [directives](../../configure-parameters-en.md) for the NGINX‑based filtering node configuration are not supported for the Envoy‑based filtering node configuration.
 See the list of parameters available for the [Envoy‑based filtering node configuration →](../../configuration-guides/envoy/fine-tuning.md)